cwtsteven/C-like-Compiler/README.md

 <pre><code>Parse error in Line 1, Column 9. expression was expected but I got this token: ;</code></pre>

 # 5 Syntax
-This grammar is simulating a C-like imperative programming languages.
+This grammar is simulating a C-like imperative programming language.
 In the top-level, you can declare global variables and functions, below gives you a first taste of a valid program:
 <pre><code>int a = 3;

 int double(int x) {